Tombarr/kaios-dev-blog/content/posts/Jscalated-KaiOS-3.1.md

 ## The Tool and Its Features

-As of now, it has four capabilities.
+As of now, it has three capabilities.
 Firstly it has the ability to start a relay that pings a local (or remote) server for shell commands.
 The server and its usage instructions can be found at [kaios-agent.netlify.app](https://kaios-agent.netlify.app).
 It can also enable ADB on any KaiOS 3.1 phone as long as the phone's `/data/misc/` directory and its sub-directories are B2G-accessible (most KaiOS SELinux policies should allow it).
 The third feature is disabling preinstalled apps.
-The important apps are protected from being disabled by JScalated, although it is possible to modify them using the third feature which is a B2G root shell restricted by SELinux.
+The important apps are protected from being disabled by JScalated, although it is possible to modify them using a B2G root shell restricted by SELinux.

 ![JScalated Tool Javascript Picture](/img/JScalated-Tool.png "JScalated adb.js")